CCNA-Lover/introduction-to-networks/subnet-an-ipv4-network/1-subnet-the-assigned-network/tasks.md

 ## Step 2: Fill in the missing IP addresses in the Addressing Table.
 Assign IP addresses based on the following criteria: Use the ISP Network settings as an example.<br><br>
 a.
-Assign the forst subnet to LAN-A.<br>
+Assign the forst subnet to LAN-A.
 1. Use the first host address for the CustomerRouter interface connected to LAN-A switch.
 2. Use the second host address for the LAN-A switch.
 Make sure to assign a default gateway address for the switch.
 3. Use the last host address for PC-A. Make sure to assign a default gateway address for the PC.